pdf-raku/PDF-Class-raku/README.md

 # PDF::Class

-PDF::Class is a set of classes and accessors for safe navigation and construction of PDF documents.
+PDF::Class maps the internal structure of a PDF of classes and accessors for safe navigation and construction of PDF documents.

 This module is a work in progress.
 It currently maps a subset of the more commonly used PDF objects.